 Cocktail club gives off more of a local feel and more low-key vibe than any of the other bars.
 They have some amazing drink options and a smaller outdoor patio.

-+ Republic
++ REPUBLIC

 If you’re looking for a straight up club scene then head to Republic.
 They have an outdoor and indoor section.